Patio doors serve many purposes. Sure, they give you a back entrance. But your average door can say the same. Patio doors do so much more.

 5. Treatments – Shades, Curtains or Blinds

 You might not consider how you’ll decorate a patio door until it's in your home.
-But it’s important to consider patio door treatments upfront to give you the most options.
+But it’s important to think about patio door treatments ahead of time to give you the most options.

 - Patio door curtains are a traditional choice, offering a soft, elegant feel and the most options to match your interior design.